-Denominator: The number of indicators for which gender disaggregation is recommended in the GAM guidelines for the reporting year and that the country indicated were relevant and for which new data were available.
+Denominator: The number of indicators for which gender disaggregation is recommended in the Global AIDS Monitoring guidelines for the reporting year and that the country indicated were relevant and for which new data were available.\

-Excluding key populations indicators
+\Excluding key populations indicators

-Producing the narrative report in the GAM reporting tool
+Producing the narrative report in the Global AIDS Monitoring reporting tool

-Starting this year, a new feature in the online reporting tool will facilitate data quality checks and production of the narrative report.
-For every indicator, a figure will display the data entered for this year's reporting and, in some cases, also for previous reporting rounds in order to show trends over time.
+Since 2018, a new feature in the online reporting tool facilitates data quality checks and production of the narrative report.
+For every indicator, a figure displays the data entered for this year's reporting and, in some cases, also for previous reporting rounds, in order to show trends over time.
 Countries will have the opportunity to select these figures in the online tool, comment on them and save them directly to the narrative report with their comments.